 Leasehold is more complicated than freehold

-Confirm your property's tenure
+Step 1 - Confirm your property's tenure

 Do you know whether your property is leasehold, freehold or "share of freehold"?

-When selling a property it is a good idea to instruct a solicitor before you even find a buyer.
-The solicitor can make significant progress before a buyer even makes an offer, potentially shaving weeks off the process.
-Choose a solicitor who offers "No Move, No Fee" so you don't incur any fees in the (hopefully unlikely) event you don't find a buyer.
+Conveyancing solicitors can make significant progress before a buyer even makes an offer, potentially shaving weeks off the process.
+Choose a solicitor who offers 'No Move, No Fee' so you don't incur any legal fees if you don't find a buyer.

-The Leasehold Information Form
+Step 3 - Complete The Leasehold Information Form (TA7)